High-Dimensional Causal Discovery Under non-Gaussianity: Numerical results

 We use $K = 4$, fix the max in-degree $J = 3$, let $p = 5, 10, 15, 20$, and let $n = 50p$ and $n = 10p$.
-Since $\gamma/2$ is not known, we set $\alpha = .8$ to ensure that at least the topological ordering can be recovered consistently.
-We compare the accuracy of the graph estimation algorithms by measuring Kendall's $\tau$ between the returned ordering and the true ordering.
+We set $\alpha = .8$ and compare performance by measuring Kendall's $\tau$ between the returned ordering and the true ordering; i.e., the number of concordant pairs in the ordering minus the number of discordant pairs, normalized by the number of total pairs.
 The procedure is repeated 500 times for each setting of $p$ and $n$.

-Figure~\ref{fig:comparison} shows in the low-dimensional case with $n = 50p$, the Pairwise LiNGAM and DirectLiNGAM methods outperform the proposed method (with either statistic).
-However, in the medium dimensional case with $n = 10p$, the proposed method begins to out perform the low dimensional methods.
-Comparing the $T_1$, the min-max, against $T_2$, the max-min, it appears that using $T_1$ is better than using $T_2$.
-However, Figure~\ref{fig:timing} shows a large difference in computational effort; we also include $p = 40, 80$ for further contrast.
-In the remaining simulations, we use the max-min statistic, $T_2$.
+Figure~\ref{fig:comparison} shows that in the low-dimensional case with $n = 50p$, the Pairwise LiNGAM and DirectLiNGAM methods outperform the proposed method, with either statistic.
+However, already with $n = 10p$, our method begins to give improvements.
+The min-max statistic $T_1$ does slightly better than $T_2$, the max-min.
+However, Figure~\ref{fig:timing} shows a large difference in computational effort; $p = 40, 80$ are included for further contrast.
+In the sequel, we use the max-min statistic, $T_2$.

-The proposed method compares favorably to the DirectLiNGAM method in computational effort because of the expensive kernel mutual information calculation, and is comparable to the Pairwise LiNGAM.
-However, we do not otherwise present a direct timing comparison because DirectLiNGAM and Pairwise LiNGAM are both implemented in Matlab while our proposed method is implemented in R and C++ \citep{r2017,eddelbuettel2011rcpp}.
+The proposed method compares favorably to the DirectLiNGAM method in computational effort because of the expensive kernel mutual information calculation and is comparable to the Pairwise LiNGAM.
+However, we refrain from a direct timing comparison because DirectLiNGAM and Pairwise LiNGAM are both implemented in Matlab while our proposed method is implemented in R and C++ \citep{r2017,eddelbuettel2011rcpp}.
+In the supplement, we also provide a direct comparison between the proposed statistic and those used by \citet{shimizu2011direct} and \citet{hyvarinen2013pairwise}.